SyncfusionExamples/How-to-use-legend-and-its-related-features-in-.NET-MAUI-SfCircularChart/README.md

 **Legend Visibility**

-To hide the legend, you can use the [IsVisible](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartLegend.html?tabs=tabid-1%2Ctabid-3%2Ctabid-7%2Ctabid-12%2Ctabid-13%2Ctabid-5%2Ctabid-10%2Ctabid-15#Syncfusion_Maui_Charts_ChartLegend_IsVisible) property.
-This will allow you to enable or disable the legend in your chart.
+To hide the legend, use the [IsVisible](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartLegend.html?tabs=tabid-1%2Ctabid-3%2Ctabid-7%2Ctabid-12%2Ctabid-13%2Ctabid-5%2Ctabid-10%2Ctabid-15#Syncfusion_Maui_Charts_ChartLegend_IsVisible) property.
+This will allow to enable or disable the legend in chart.

 [XAML]
  ```xml